 MyThemeShop offers quality, 24/7 support for all of its customers.
 It takes place primarily in public in its support forum, so other users can learn from common problems.

 The forums are quite active, with more than 500,000 posts across the various forums (mostly in the Theme Support forum):

 There’s a dedicated section for themes and plugins, plus separation between free and premium products.
 Simply post your problem on the forum and one of the MyThemeShop-employed support team will respond to your query promptly — usually in no more than an hour or so.

-Rather than only concentrating on paid members, MyThemeShop offers great support to free users as well, believing that the support a person receives for a product shouldn’t depend on whether they paid or not.
+Rather than only concentrating on paid members, MyThemeShop offers great support for free users as well, believing that the support a person receives for a product shouldn’t depend on whether they have paid or not.

-Overall, MyThemeShop is almost certainly one of the best WordPress clubs around — it offers an impressive range of themes that are renowned for their quality at an affordable price.
-Throw in an excellent, versatile selection of plugins and ongoing support, and it isn’t hard to see why more than 300,000 customers have taken the plunge and become MyThemeShop customers.
+Overall, MyThemeShop is almost certainly one of the best WordPress clubs around — it offers an impressive range of themes at an affordable price.
+Throw in an excellent, versatile selection of plugins and ongoing support, and it isn’t hard to see why more than 600,000 people have taken the plunge and become MyThemeShop customers.

 If you build lots of websites — perhaps as a freelance developer or a creative agency — then the club membership is bound to be the most appealing option.
-This package will give you access to nearly a hundred themes to impress your clients, plus each one comes loaded with customisation options so you can tailor a website to a client’s liking.
+This package will give you access to nearly a hundred themes to impress your clients, plus each one comes loaded with customization options, so you can tailor a website to a client’s liking.